winson0404/myVector/README.md

 The implementation is written as close as possible with standard vector by following https://en.cppreference.com/w/cpp/container/vector.html (I skipped some stuff here and there due to complexity in some codes)

 The program is written using the TDD philosophy.

+TODO:
+1. Update to use smart pointers.
+2. Include more functionalities.
+3. More proper error handling.